 English was not my first language, but it was the first language I fell in love with.
 My father would ask me how to pronounce words and ask me language questions that no seven-year old has the answer to: Why don’t hint and mint rhyme with pint; why is –ough pronounced one way in cough, another way in bough, and a different way in rough?

 The gift my father gave me was curiosity–about words and their meanings.
 He was a good storyteller.
 His stories taught me to listen carefully for tone and word choice.
-It was a good combination of interests for a writer.
+He taught me to ask good questions and give clear answers.

 Discovering the Writing Process

 Our Shifting Language Changes Grammar Rules

 Grammar rules change regularly.
 Rules taught just five years ago have already changed.
 Style guides change every year.
 Language is a living, growing, thriving part of our culture, from simple words to complex syntax.
 A changing language needs flexible training.